Kiran7007/Interview-Preparation/kotlin/kotlin.md

 ### Answer

-- **In plain words:** Lambdas are function values; Kotlin supports SAM conversion for Java single-abstract-method interfaces (listeners).
+** Lambdas are function values; Kotlin supports SAM conversion for Java single-abstract-method interfaces (listeners).
 - **What to watch for:** Capturing lambdas retain references → memory leaks if they capture `Activity` views; use `WeakReference` patterns only as last resort—fix lifecycle instead.
 - **Example:** `setOnClickListener { }` SAM to `View.OnClickListener`.